ConstantCommentary® Vol. VII, No. 157, January 9, 2003

 "I told him, 'I just want to tell you that The Beatles were the best thing to happen in the entire 20th Century.'
 Paul said thanks and drank his coffee while I nibbled on my bagel.
 How cool is that?'"

 Pretty cool.
-Unfortunately, Kenny L. went too far.
+Unfortunately, Kenny went too far.

 "Then I asked him, 'Hey, man, did you ever fuck Yoko?
 Is that why John didn't want to hang out with you?
 And did you really die in 1969, because a lot of your stuff hasn't really been all that good since then.
 Also, when you proposed to your wife, did you get down on one knee or would that be considered showboating?
 Hey, Paul?
 Where you going, man?
 You haven't finished your mocha cappuccino.'"

-Back in the late 80s, Kenny L. and I met when he, me and Johnny the C. (bad grammar, but great rhyme) were all going through divorces and moved in with Gay Freddy.
+Back in the late 80s, Kenny and I met when he, me and Johnny the C. (bad grammar, but great rhyme) were all going through divorces and moved in with Gay Freddy.
 (He's not gay.
 We just call him that because he's so abjectly homophobic.
 Our worst nightmares sometimes come true).

 As a group, we were pretty glum and depressed for the first six months, until the NFL playoffs came around.
 A weekly excuse to drink large quantities of beer will usually cheer up any guy.